houseabsolute/ubi/README.md

     GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Similarly, the GitLab CI system sets a `CI_JOB_TOKEN` for all jobs.
-Make sure to pass this to UBI
+Make sure this environment
-when you use it to install something from GitLab in CI.
+variable is set you use `ubi` to install something from GitLab in CI.

-If you only run `ubi` on one platform, you can avoid hitting the GitHub API entirely by using the
+If you only run `ubi` on one platform, you can avoid hitting the GitHub or GitLab API entirely by
-`--url` parameter.
-But if you run on multiple platforms this can be tedious to maintain and it
+using the `--url` parameter.
+But if you run on multiple platforms this can be tedious to maintain
-largely defeats the purpose of using `ubi`.
+and it largely defeats the purpose of using `ubi`.

 If you are downloading executables from repos you don't control _and_ you don't use the `--url`
 parameter, then you should use the `--tag` parameter to specify the released version you want to